FatimaMarq14/4443-IoT/Assignments/Final/F01/README.md

 ---

 ### 🧠 Switching to ESP32
-Thankfully, my professor introduced me to the ESP32, a more powerful board with built-in Bluetooth and Wi-Fi.
+Thankfully, my professor introduced me to the ESP32, a board with built-in Bluetooth and Wi-Fi.
 This solved everything:
 <img width="400" height="400" alt="image" src="https://github.com/user-attachments/assets/8cffaff3-6418-421d-bfbb-27934942a8a2" />

-- **What is it?** A more powerful microcontroller with **built-in** Bluetooth and Wi-Fi.
 - **Why it saved me:** It supports multiple serial communications and it has built in bluetooth which means I no longer needed the bluetooth module or the voltage divider.

   After switching to the ESP32, everything was much smoother and cleaner.
 My LCD worked perfectly and now I just needed to look into the bluetooth part.